folio-org/folio-org.github.io/guides/tidy-repository.md

 Follow-up with [outstanding pull requests](/search-other/#github).

-If a repository is no longer maintained add a warning to its README and set it into archive (= read-only) state, see [GitHub Docs - Archiving Repositories](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) and [FOLIO-1838](https://issues.folio.org/browse/FOLIO-1838) for details.
+If a repository is no longer maintained, and a decision has been made to archive the repository, then follow FAQ [How to archive a GitHub repository](/faqs/how-to-archive-repository/).